angelitaooo/angular2-bootcamp/README.md

 - [title.component](/src/app/components/title): an application component that shows the header of the application, **can be use by every module but should be the same instance for ever module(singleton).**
 - [profile.component](/src/app/components/profile/): a component that allow us to edit the current user of the application, **this is part of the profile feature**

+**Recomendation**: If you put a **service** inside a folder, you must copy with it the "definition" folder that should contain the interface of the service.
+Also the module that contains the service should have the service in the declaration, for example:

+ providers: [
+        { provide: 'IUserService', useClass: UserService },
+    ],

 **HINT**: The solution should have the following structure:
 ![Modules](SolutionModules.PNG)